ddoroshev/ddoroshev/README.md

 ## Hi there 👋 I'm Dima (Dmitrii)

-- 🇱🇹 I live in Vilnius, Lithuania
+- 🇱🇹 I live in Barcelona, Spain
 - 🖥️ I'm a software engineer
 - 📰 I have a [Telegram channel](https://t.me/deemarique) (in Russian)
 - 📝 a [blog](https://doroshev.com) (in Russian as well)